lorenzodiaz2/Cybersecurity_Lab/home.md

 The first step is to identify the IP of the Kali machine we are working on and of the Bellatrix Machine:

 - IP Kali Machine &rarr; We run the `ifconfig` command which shows the IP address and various details about it and find that the Kali Machine is located at the address 10.0.2.15
-- IP Bellatrix Machine &rarr; We execute the command `netdiscover -r 10.0.2.0/24`, that is a tool that can scan and monitor network traffic using ARP requests, we find that the Bellatrix machine is located at the address 10.0.2.14, in fact the MAC address coincides with the one set in the VM
+- IP Bellatrix Machine &rarr; We execute the command `netdiscover -r 10.0.2.0/24`, that is a tool that can scan and monitor network traffic using ARP requests, and find that the Bellatrix machine is located at the address 10.0.2.14, in fact the MAC address coincides with the one set in the VM

  ![netdiscover+ifconfig](https://github.com/lorenzodiaz2/Cybersecurity_Lab/blob/main/images/netdiscover%2Bifconfig.png)